A Son Unique

-A Son Unique is the third and final studio album by Ol' Dirty Bastard.
-It was supposed to be released after ODB's death in 2004 but was eventually shelved.
+A Son Unique is the only unreleased studio album by Ol' Dirty Bastard, originally meant to be his third album.
+It was supposed to be released as his third album after ODB's death in 2004 but was eventually shelved.
 It was meant to be distributed by label owner Damon Dash.
 However, label issues prevented the album's release.
 Despite this, it has been available as a digital download and promo CDs had been circulating on the resale market.